How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Learn from these conversations and incorporate it into any future discussions you’ll probably be involved in.
-By following the suggestions above, you will go far in maximizing your chances of reaching positive outcomes that are mutually beneficial.
+Use the lessons you’ve learned from these conversations and incorporate them into future talks you’re likely to participate in.
+Following the tips above goes in the right direction to increase your chances of reaching positive outcomes that are mutually beneficial.

-What is salary negotiation?
+What is the concept of salary negotiation?

-Why why is it important to negotiate a salary?
+Why is it important to negotiate salary?

 When should I begin to negotiate a salary?